On resonant energy sets for Hamiltonian systems with reflections: Proofs of the main results

 The most challenging part of the proof remains the openness of the set $\mathcal{E}(P,V_1,V_2)$.
 For any $E>0$ and $\theta\in(0,E)$, we denote by $(M_{E,\theta},\omega_{E,\theta})$ the translation surface associated with the polygon $P_{E,\theta}$ and its natural partition into four $\mathcal{RP}$-polygons by $\mathcal{P}_{E,\theta}$.

-Suppose that a positive $E_0\in\mathcal{E}(P,V_1,V_2)$.
+Suppose $E_0>0$ belongs to $\mathcal{E}(P,V_1,V_2)$.
 We focus only on the case when both potentials $V_1$ and $V_2$ are not even.
 In other cases, the proof runs similarly, and some formulas are even more straightforward.